-Next door to the La Brea Tar Pits & Page Museum sits the Los Angeles County Museum of Art, the linchpin of the Los Angeles museum district.
+Next door to the La Brea Tar Pits sits the Los Angeles County Museum of Art, the linchpin of the Los Angeles museum district.
 Since its 1965 opening, LACMA has showcased thousands of pieces, from Islamic artifacts to European impressionist paintings to modern art.
-With constantly shifting exhibitions and more than 20 acres of gardens and and unique architecture, LACMA offers a rewarding experience for both serious art buffs and casual travelers.
+With constantly shifting exhibitions and unique architecture stretched across more than 20 acres of land, LACMA offers a rewarding experience for both serious art buffs and casual travelers.

 Currently, the museum is preparing for the construction of a new building for its permanent collection, called the David Geffen Galleries, which is scheduled to open in 2024.
 For now, pieces will be on display in the BCAM and the Resnick Pavilion.
 The Urban Light and Levitated Mass exhibits remain open to visitors.
 There are three eateries on-site.
 While travelers commend the food, they note the restaurants are a bit pricey.
 Many visitors say the artwork on display is stunning, but several lament that much of the art is off exhibit because of the construction.